marevalo10/hackfiles/README.md

     This will create a tmux session with 2 main windows: enumtcp and enumudp Within this windows, the script will start running the scripts for each protocol following a "numeric order" except for the 2nd script (udp) that will run after all the tcp scripts have been completed based in previous experiences.

+# 2. Buffer Overflow
+Access to the BoF directory to check the details.